 Winter, from December through February, will be very chilly.
-It's not the most comfortable time to go hiking, but it is possible.
+It's not the most comfortable time to go hiking in New River Gorge, but it is possible.
 Just make sure you pack plenty of layers and quality hiking socks to keep your feet warm.

 Spring in New River Gorge National Park is also a great time to visit for hiking.
-The temperature averages from the 50s to 70s.
-This is perfect for long hikes so you don't risk getting overheated from the summer sun, etc.
+The temperature averages between the 50s to 70s.
+This is perfect for long hikes so you don't risk getting overheated from the summer sun.

-No matter what trail you're going on, you definitely need to bring plenty of water with you.
-I recommend packing a day bag with a large, filled water bottle, snacks, bug spray, hiking poles, and sunscreen.
+No matter what New River Gorge hiking trails you're going on, you need to bring plenty of water with you.
+I recommend packing a day hiking bag with a large water bottle, snacks, bug spray, and sunscreen.

 Essentials for New River Gorge hiking any time of the year:

-Water Bottle: Always carry plenty of water when hiking; we recommend the insulated, 40 oz Hydroflask
+Water Bottle: Always carry plenty of water when hiking.
+I recommend the insulated, 40 oz Hydroflask.

-Snacks: Our go-to hiking snacks are Clif Bars, trail mix, nut butter and crackers, peanut butter and jelly sandwiches, and candy for rewarding ourselves, wink wink
+Snacks: My go-to hiking snacks are Clif Bars, trail mix, fruit and nut bars, peanut butter and jelly sandwiches, and candy for rewarding ourselves.

-Start planning a summer or fall trip to New River Gorge for an amazing trip.
-Hit the trails and enjoy the Endless Wall Trail views, or pack your climbing gear and find a great rock climbing spot.
+Start planning a summer or fall trip to this national park.
+Enjoy hiking in New River Gorge, pack your climbing gear, or book a white water rafting adventure.
 While New River Gorge National Park is pretty any time of year, spring through fall is the best time to visit.

-Want to make a road trip out fo your visit?
-Check out our ultimate Northeast US road trip route.
+Want to make a road trip out of your visit?
+Check out my ultimate Northeast US road trip route.
 New River Gorge is one of the stops, and the entire trip is dog-friendly!